Laurel and Hardy: Appreciation society

 The official Laurel and Hardy appreciation society is known as The Sons of the Desert, after a fraternal society in their film of the same name (1933).
 It was established in New York City in 1965 by Laurel and Hardy biographer John McCabe, with Orson Bean, Al Kilgore, Chuck McCann, and John Municino as founding members, with the sanction of Stan Laurel.
 Since the group's inception, well over 150 chapters of the organization have formed across North America, Europe, and Australia.
 An Emmy-winning film documentary about the group, Revenge of the Sons of the Desert, has been released on DVD as part of The Laurel and Hardy Collection, Vol. 1.

 Around the world

 Laurel and Hardy are popular around the world but are known under different names in various countries and languages.

 Biopic

-A biopic titled Stan & Ollie directed by Jon S. Baird and starring Steve Coogan as Stan and John C. Reilly as Oliver was released in 2018 and chronicled the duo's 1953 tour of Great Britain and Ireland.
+A biographical film titled Stan & Ollie directed by Jon S. Baird and starring Steve Coogan as Stan and John C. Reilly as Oliver was released in 2018 and chronicled the duo's 1953 tour of Great Britain and Ireland.
 The film received positive reviews from critics, garnering a 94% "Fresh" rating on Rotten Tomatoes.
-For their performances, Reilly and Coogan were nominated for a Golden Globe and a BAFTA award respectively.
+For their performances, Reilly was nominated for a Golden Globe and Coogan was nominated for a BAFTA.